Sintra palaces, Cascais coast, and Lisbon\u2019s hidden neighborhoods \u2014 five days to see it all

 Baixa or Chiado give you the best metro/tram access for day trips.
 Príncipe Real is quieter and more upscale.
 Avoid Bairro Alto if you’re a light sleeper — it’s the nightlife district.

 Very safe for tourists.
 Standard precautions apply: watch for pickpockets on Tram 28 and in crowded areas.
-Avoid walking alone in Intendente late at night.
+Intendente has transformed into one of Lisbon’s most vibrant areas, full of creative restaurants and street art.
 Emergency number: 112.

 ITINE lets you swap stops, adjust timing, and track your budget — all in one plan you can open in Google Maps.